Synthetic Drugs / Synthetic Marijuana

 McFadden v.
 United States, 576 U.S. ___ (2015) — In 2011, law enforcement officials in Charlottesville, Virginia, began investigating individuals at a local video store for suspected distribution of “bath salts.”
 One store owner agreed to make five controlled buys from Stephen McFadden, who had been selling bath salts to the store for several months.
 After a federal grand jury indicted McFadden on eight counts of distribution of controlled substance analogues and one count of conspiracy, McFadden argued that he did not know the substances he was distributing were regulated as controlled substances under the Analogue Act.
 The district court held that the state only needed to prove that the petitioner knew “the products were intended for human consumption” and the United States Court of Appeals for the Fourth Circuit affirmed, but the United States Supreme Court voted 9-0 to vacate and remand the case after concluding that the Controlled Substances Act requires the government to establish that the defendant knew he was dealing with a substance regulated under the Controlled Substances Act or the Controlled Substance Analogue Enforcement Act of 1986.

 Were you recently arrested anywhere in Central Texas for allegedly possessing, manufacturing, delivering, or possessing with intent to deliver a synthetic drug?
 Do not say anything to authorities without legal representation.
-Contact Law Office of Michael J. Price as soon as possible.
+Contact Law Office of Price & Wiggins, P.C. as soon as possible.

 Michael J. Price is an experienced criminal defense lawyer in Georgetown who aggressively defends alleged offenders all over Williamson County and Bell County, including Leander, Taylor, Hutto, Belton, Harker Heights, and several other nearby communities.
 He can review your case and help you understand all of your legal options as soon as you call (512) 354-1880 or complete an online contact form to schedule a free initial consultation.